uvalib/monorepo/src/defAbbrev.md

 **cont**.: Continue

-d**©**: International copyright symbol; transcribed in bibliographical descriptions when it appears as part of the copyright statement on the verso of the title page.
+**d©**: International copyright symbol; transcribed in bibliographical descriptions when it appears as part of the copyright statement on the verso of the title page.

-**dates**: The date of an event that extends over the course of two or more years is indicated with an en dash, for example 2006–07; the date of annevent that cannot be assigned to a specific year is dated as precisely as possible using a slash, for example 2006/07.
+**dates**: The date of an event that extends over the course of two or more years is indicated with an en dash, for example 2006–07; the date of an event that cannot be assigned to a specific year is dated as precisely as possible using a slash, for example 2006/07.
 Approximate dates are indicated by the abbreviation “c.” (circa).

 **dating key**: Beginning in fall 1925, current ML lists for spring or fall of a given year were printed on ML jackets and at the end of many ML books.
 Lists at the end of ML books were printed as part of the last gathering containing text; lists were not included when the last gathering did not have enough pages to accommodate them.
 The dating key indicates one title added in each season and one title (preceded by an *x*) that would not be added until the following season and thus makes it possible to date any ML jacket and any ML book that contains a list as having been printed by spring or fall of a given year.
 Important points to note in using the dating key include the following: (1) ML titles published in January usually have lists from the previous fall; (2) lists were not updated after spring 1967, so books with spring 1967 lists may have been printed later—and did not contain jackets with lists; (3) although jackets can be dated conclusively on the basis of their lists of ML titles, jackets were sometimes switched from one copy of a book to another, so the jacket cannot by itself conclusively date the book inside it, especially when the book has no list of its own.
 (4) books printed by offset lithography were often made from photographs of earlier editions and cannot be conclusively dated.